Seeing Sound, Hearing Sight: Uncovering Modality Bias and Conflict of AI models in Sound Localization: Results

+\textbf{AI biases toward sound-emitting objects.} Previous studies~\cite{cavp, is3} show that AI models often exploit visual shortcuts by favoring large or centered objects.
+To examine additional behavioral biases, we evaluate models under the VOnly condition.
+Without meaningful sound, any object could plausibly be the sound source.
+As shown in \textbf{Fig.~\ref{fig:con5}}, models tend to localize sounds to vocal objects (e.g., people, animals) rather than irrelevant ones (e.g., sky, trees), resulting in above-chance V-Acc.
+This indicates that models encode prior knowledge of which objects typically produce sound.
+Furthermore, for all the models, Gaussian noise audio input leads to lower V-Acc than the absence of audio, indicating that even noisy audio can reduce the models’ over-reliance on visual signals.

-\textbf{Multi-instance SSL remains challenging for humans and AI.} As shown in \textbf{Tab.~\ref{tab:avl-comparison}a}, V-Acc is high for both IS3-FT-Stereo and humans, indicating strong alignment between audio and visual semantics.
+\textbf{Multi-instance SSL remains challenging for humans and AI.} As shown in \textbf{Tab.~\ref{tab:avl-comparison}a}, V-Acc is high for both EchoPin and humans, indicating strong alignment between audio and visual semantics.
 This allows them to use audio cues to identify all visual objects with matching semantics.
 However, in scenes with multiple object instances, successful localization requires fine-grained SSL, beyond semantic matching.
-In these cases, A-Acc drops for both humans and IS3-FT-Stereo.
+In these cases, A-Acc drops for both humans and EchoPin.
 Compared to the Congruent condition (with a single sounding object), multi-instance SSL is notably harder, as it demands precise spatial disambiguation.
-Despite this, both IS3-FT-Stereo and humans still perform above chance, especially for small objects.
-This demonstrates an ability to localize sounds at fine spatial resolution for both humans and IS3-FT-Stereo.
-Nonetheless, IS3-FT-Stereo still lags behind human performance, with the gap more pronounced in A-Acc than in V-Acc, underscoring the need for improved SSL in AI.
-Among all models, IS3-FT-Stereo performs best.
+Despite this, humans still perform above chance, especially for small objects.
+Similarly, EchoPin achieves high A-Acc on object sizes 2 and 3.
+However, it still lags behind human performance, with the gap more pronounced in small object size.
+Despite this, both EchoPin and humans still perform above chance, especially for small objects.
+This demonstrates an ability to localize sounds at fine spatial resolution for both humans and EchoPin.
+Among all models, EchoPin performs best.
 It even outperforms strong baselines like CAVP and AVSeg, which are trained on large-scale, standard audio-visual datasets.